DIY-NAMICsystem/Hardware_Documentation/Chapter_5.Component_Assembly-Infrared_Detectors/README.md

 ____

 ### Introduction
-In any experiment, it doesn’t make sense both timewise and moneywise to just sit down and observe rodent behavior.
-If possible, we need to automate the process with machines.
-That’s what we will exactly do in this case – with sensors.

-Infrared (IR) photo interrupters are handy sensors that can detect motion.
-Traditional Med Associates operant boxes utilize the photo interrupters to detect rodent nose pokes in receptacles.
-For the DNAMIC boxes, we will also be using the IR photo interrupters to detect rodent nose pokes.
+Infrared (IR) photo interrupters are sensors that can detect behavioral responses (rodent nose poke breaking a beam).

-***Note:*** I use the words *IR photointerrupters* and *IR detectors* interchangeably to reference the same object.
+***Note:***IR photointerrupters* and *IR detectors* are used interchangeably here.

 ### What are IR detectors?

-IR detectors are composed of two things: IR LED and a photo transistor.
+IR detectors are composed of: IR LED and a photo transistor.
 The basic working principle is that light and electricity signals are constantly getting converted through a certain medium.
 Once powered on, the IR LED of the photo interrupter will emit infrared light.
 The photo transistor, which is located across from the IR LED, will catch that light and convert it back to an electrical signal.

 <p align="center">
     <img title = "figure1" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_5.Component_Assembly-Infrared_Detectors/imgs/Figure_1.png?raw=true" align=center width=350/><br><br>